dotnet/docs/docs/core/diagnostics/dotnet-dsrouter.md

 ## Description

-`dotnet-dsrouter` connects diagnostic tooling like `dotnet-trace`, `dotnet-counters` etc. to .NET applications running on `Android`/`iOS`/`tvOS` (emulator, simulator, and device).
-Diagnostic tooling currently uses local IPC (`NamedPipes`/`UnixDomainSocket`) to connect and communicate with a .NET runtime, but .NET applications running in sandboxed environments on emulators/simulators/devices needs alternative ways to communicate. `dotnet-dsrouter` injects itself between existing diagnostic tooling and .NET mobile application enabling diagnostic tools to communicate with a remote .NET runtime as if it has been running on the local machine, creating a local representation of the application.
+`dotnet-dsrouter` connects diagnostic tooling like `dotnet-trace`, `dotnet-counters` etc. to .NET applications running on Android/iOS/tvOS (emulator, simulator, and device).
+Diagnostic tooling currently uses local IPC (Named Pipe, Unix Domain Socket) to connect and communicate with a .NET runtime, but .NET applications running in sandboxed environments on emulators/simulators/devices needs alternative ways to communicate. `dotnet-dsrouter` injects itself between existing diagnostic tooling and .NET mobile application enabling diagnostic tools to communicate with a remote .NET runtime as if it has been running on the local machine, creating a local representation of the application.

-The communication between diagnostic tooling and `dotnet-dsrouter` is following the same protocols (`NamedPipes`/`UnixDomainSocket`) as used when connecting to a local .NET runtime. `dotnet-dsrouter` uses `TCP/IP` in its communication with remote .NET runtime and support several different connectivity scenarios to handle different needs and requirements used by different platforms. `dotnet-dsrouter` also implements additional support to streamline local connectivity scenarios between running in emulator/simulator and physical device attached over USB.
+The communication between diagnostic tooling and `dotnet-dsrouter` uses the same IPC (Named Pipe, Unix Domain Socket) as used when connecting to a local .NET runtime. `dotnet-dsrouter` uses TCP/IP in its communication with remote .NET runtime and support several different connectivity scenarios to handle different needs and requirements used by different platforms. `dotnet-dsrouter` also implements additional support to simplify connectivity configuration when running in emulator/simulator as well as physical device attached over USB.

-> [!NOTE] `dotnet-dsrouter` is intended for development and testing and it is highly recommended to run `dotnet-dsrouter` over loopback interface (127.0.0.1, [::1]).
-The connectivity features and port forwarding capabilities of `dotnet-dsrouter` still handles all scenarios using local emulator/simulator or physical device connected over USB.
+> [!NOTE] `dotnet-dsrouter` is intended for development and testing and it´s highly recommended to run `dotnet-dsrouter` over loopback interface (127.0.0.1, [::1]).
+The connectivity features and port forwarding capabilities of `dotnet-dsrouter` handles all scenarios using local emulator/simulator or physical device connected over USB.

 > [!NOTE] Binding tcp server endpoint to anything except loopback interface (localhost, 127.0.0.1 or [::1]) is NOT recommended.
 Any connections towards tcp server endpoint will be unauthenticated and unencrypted. `dotnet-dsrouter` is intended for development use and should only be run in development and testing environments.

-Detailed usage of `dotnet-dsrouter` together with mobile applications is outline by respective `Android`/`iOS` .NET SDK's.
-This document will only include a couple of examples on how to run diagnostic tools against .NET application running on `Android`.
+Detailed usage of `dotnet-dsrouter` together with mobile applications is outline by respective .NET SDK's.
+This document will only include a couple of examples on how to run diagnostic tools against .NET application running on Android.
 For in-depth details on configuration and scenarios, see [Diagnostics Tracing](https://github.com/dotnet/runtime/blob/main/docs/design/mono/diagnostics-tracing.md).

 ## Options